Tag Archives: Network

 We cover some details of configuring our Synology NAS devices running DSM7.2 here.

-A Few of our NAS dives benefit from multiple interfaces on separate VLANs.
+A few of our NAS drives benefit from multiple interfaces on separate VLANs.
 This avoids situations where high-volume IP traffic needs to be routed between VLANs for applications such as playing media and surveillance camera recording.
-Setting this up requires one to access and configure DSM’s underpinning Linux environment via SSH.
+Setting this up requires accessing and configuring DSM’s underpinning Linux environment via SSH.
 The procedure for setting this up is explained here and here.

 Welcome To Our Home Lab